JasonBates/vibeCoding/README.md

 **Output:**
 ```
-Silent mind explored
-Bound in trials of unknown
-Truth in quiet waits
+Silent mind explored in hush of dawn.
+Dreams wander through lavender air.
+We breathe the promise of morning.

+Moonlight drifts across the quiet lake.
+Memories ripple in silver whispers.
+We hold the night between our hands.
 ```

 ### Command Line Example